zdravkov/kendo-docs/web/grid/how-to/excel/detail-grid-export.md

 # Detail Grid Excel Export

 This demo shows how to export the detail grids and merge their workbooks with the master grid workbook.
 The uses the [excelExport](/api/javascript/ui/grid#events-excelExport) event to get the workbook of the detail grids.
 The event is prevented to avoid saving an Excel file for every detail grid.
+For additional info check [Create Excel Documents](/framework/excel/introduction#create-excel-document).

 #### Example - detail grid Excel export